FreedominaStonyField/Chorequesttracker/README.md

 Open http://localhost:5173 in your browser.
 The seed loader populates four demo users and twelve chore templates on first launch.

+### Bootstrap flow

+- The API allows the very first `POST /users` request to succeed without a household PIN so that an initial guardian account can be created from a fresh database.
+- After at least one user exists, all subsequent mutations require a valid `X-Household-Pin` header or a matching `PIN_BYPASS_SECRET` environment variable to act as the system identity.
+- Configure `PIN_BYPASS_SECRET` for automation or bootstrap scripts that need to run before any household accounts have been provisioned.

 ### Available scripts

 | Script | Description |